MicrosoftDocs/entra-docs/docs/identity/conditional-access/plan-conditional-access.md

 ![Screenshots of an example error message and more details](media/plan-conditional-access/cant-get-to-app.png)

-Once you've collected the information, See the following resources:
+Once you collect the information, see the following resources:

 * [Sign-in problems with Conditional Access](troubleshoot-conditional-access.md) – Understand unexpected sign-in outcomes related to Conditional Access using error messages and Microsoft Entra sign-in log.
 * [Using the What-If tool](troubleshoot-conditional-access-what-if.md) - Understand why a policy was or wasn't applied to a user in a specific circumstance or if a policy would apply in a known state.